December 2025–April 2026 | 2–4pm ET | Hybrid | Free

 Enjoy More That the Museum Offers

-Access to the Seaport Museum’s historic ships and exhibition galleries is not included with this event.
-If you are attending in-person and would like to explore more that the Museum has to offer, book in advance or ask Museum staff about Pay What You Wish admission tickets, available Wednesday through Sunday from 11am to 5pm when you check in.
+Access to the historic ships and exhibition galleries at the Seaport Museum is not included with this event.
+If you would like to explore more that the Museum has to offer, book in advance or ask Museum staff about admission tickets, available Wednesday through Sunday from 11am to 5pm when you check in.

-These tickets grant access to the 1885 tall ship Wavertree at Pier 16 and all current exhibitions on view in the introduction galleries inside Schermerhorn Row located at 12 Fulton Street.
-Timed tours of the 1908 lightship Ambrose at Pier 16 are available separately.
+Museum admission tickets grant access to the 1885 tall ship Wavertree and 1908 lightship Ambrose at Pier 16 as well as all current exhibitions on view in the introduction galleries inside Schermerhorn Row located at 12 Fulton Street.
+Admission tickets also include entry to the three-floor exhibition Maritime City in A.A.
+Thomson & Co. located at 213 Water Street.

 What is a Chantey Sing?